turingschool-projects/kwk-level3-swift/sessions/storyboard_lab.markdown

 Plan out an app (it could be one screen on your favorite app, the app you're dreaming about making, or just a few simple elements!) by drawing it out on a sketch paper.
 Label the different parts of your app with the names of the Objects from Object Library you will need to use.
 Keep in mind the Design Principles we talked about!

-In your new project, drag and drop at least 3 UI Objects (View, Image, Label) in from the Object Library.
+In your new project, drag and drop at least 3 UI Objects (`View`, `Image`, `Label`) in from the Object Library.
 Each time you add one, do the following:
 - Check the appearance on the simulator
 - Set constraints on each UI Object
 - Check the simulator again